-Since 2010, I have been curating an open form, roundtable Art Discussion at Eastside International (ESXLA) in Downtown Los Angeles.
-The discussions are typically held on a six-week schedule.
-I invite a guest initiator such as an artist, critic, curator, or art dealer to choose a topic of interest and introduce it to those in attendance briefly.
-Then, the floor opens for discussion for the remainder of the evening and all become active participants in the conversation.
-It is an evening where those interested in art and art-world issues can and do regularly come together to analyze and discuss them.
-Also, mindful of gender equity, I have made it a priority to choose alternating male and female guests from month to month with few exceptions.
-It is done on a volunteer basis by all involved and is free and open to the public.
+From 2010-2020 I organized and curated on a volunteer basis a free and open to the public series of open forum, roundtable Art Discussion at Eastside International (ESXLA) in Downtown Los Angeles.
+The discussions were typically held on a six-week schedule.
+I invited a guest initiator such as an artist, critic, curator, or art dealer to choose a topic of interest and introduce it briefly to those in attendance.
+Then, the floor opened for discussion for the remainder of the evening and all became active participants in the conversation.
+Each meeting was an evening of conversation where those interested in art and art- world issues regularly met to analyze and discuss them.
+Also, mindful of gender equity, I had made it a priority to choose alternating male and female guests from month to month with few exceptions.
 Many thanks go to the generosity of the guest contributors for making these discussions possible and to Eastside International for its support.

 Here is a list of initiators and their discussion topics:

 2020 February 20, Dr. Jillith Moniz, Curator, "Why Do Artists Revere the Market?"

 2019 December 5, Celebrating 10 Years, Group Initiation, 4 topics chosen by the audience.

 2019 November 7, Rebecca Morales, Artist, "Holding One's (internal) Practice Through Diversions of Necessity and Chaos."

 2019 September 4, Mat Gleason, Art Critic, Curator, Gallerist, "Working Class Vs. Leisure Class: Where do Artists Come From and Where are They Going?"

 2019 June 20, Siobhan McClure, Artist, "Craftsmanship as an Albatross - Is Skill Seen as the Enemy of the Contemporary Artist?"